KxSystems/docs/docs/kb/using-dotz.md

 Tracking of clients can be automated using this script, `.z.po` and `.z.pc` maintain the list automatically.

-By default, the table of clients just uses information provided by `.z.po` like `.z.u` and `.z.w`, but if `.clients.INTRUSIVE` is set, the server will ask the clients for more details like their q versions, number of slaves etc.
+By default, the table of clients just uses information provided by `.z.po` like `.z.u` and `.z.w`, but if `.clients.INTRUSIVE` is set, the server will ask the clients for more details like their q versions, number of secondary processes etc.

 Output from a session where a client did three `hopen 5001`s, and one `hclose`.